-Find Your Feet are working towards the rights of India’s 104 million indigenous people.
+Find Your Feet are working towards the realisation of the rights of India’s 104 million indigenous people.
 The Indian government has introduced a number of laws and policies that are specifically designed to promote the rights of tribal communities.
 Find Your Feet have focussed on the need to adequately monitor the implementation of legislation and policy at the central and state levels of government.
-The Tribal Rights Fora (TRF) was established by civil society to do just this – but as new entities they are in need of support if they are to engage policy makers and make recommendations to the institutions responsible for implementing legislative changes.
+The Tribal Rights Fora (TRF) was established by civil society to do just this—but as new entities, they need support if they are to engage policymakers and make recommendations to the institutions responsible for implementing legislative changes.

 Find Your Feet of India are going to design and implement a tailored programme of capacity development with TRF members in leadership, advocacy skills and engagement with governance and the media.
 Its key utility will be to focus on assisting, influencing and engaging with the government’s implementing bodies, particularly the National Human Rights Institutions (NHRIs).

-Other organisations such as AbleChildAfrica are paying close attention to the parliamentary cycle as they form alliances between Disabled People’s Organisations (DPOs) and government officials.
+AbleChildAfrica are paying close attention to the parliamentary cycle as they form alliances between Disabled People’s Organisations (DPOs) and government officials.
 The Government of Kenya has demonstrated its commitment to the right of Children with Disabilities (CWDs) by ratifying both the United Nations Convention on the Rights of Persons with Disabilities (UNCRPD) and the United Nations Convention on the Rights of the Child (UNCRC).
-With the Children’s Act due for review in the Kenyan parliament, AbleChildAfrica will facilitate meetings, the attendance of national parliamentary review sessions and develop the coalition’s ability to advocate using awareness building campaigns.
-A series of evidence based reports and the involvement of policy makers throughout will help to better inform the Children’s Act review process.
+With the Children’s Act due for review in the Kenyan parliament, AbleChildAfrica will facilitate meetings, the attendance of national parliamentary review sessions and develop the coalition’s ability to advocate using awareness-building campaigns.
+A series of evidence-based reports and the involvement of policymakers throughout will help to better inform the Children’s Act review process.

 A welcome upsurge in the number of grant applications to the Foundation from the Pacific region has led to the endorsement of some important new initiatives.
 The Tonga Strategic Development Framework 2015-2025 provides a roadmap for the localisation of commitments made in international treaties, particularly on the environment.
 The Civil Society Forum of Tonga (CSFT) plans to work towards a constructive working relationship with the Tongan Government so they can jointly monitor the progress of the Tonga Strategic Development Framework.
 Crucially, the CSFT will begin the process mapping the alignment of civil society and government priorities.
 These form solid foundations that make a partnership between civil society and government more likely to work.